robstave/angular2-training/session-two/page2.md

 }
 ```

-go to https://www.typescriptlang.org/play/ and paste in the code to see the emitted code in Javascript
+Go to https://www.typescriptlang.org/play/ and paste in the code to see the emitted code in Javascript.

 You can create static functions as well.
 These are functions that are NOT available in the instantiated class.